Servicing

 How often do we report escrow events to Fannie Mae?

 For T&I, you should select "Other" as the Escrow Item Type.
-This option enables the recording of escrow activity that doesn't align with predefined categories, helping ensure data completeness and promoting consistency between servicers and Fannie Mae.
-For Loss Draft, Renovation, and Subsidy, only one designated Escrow Item Type (excluding "Set Up") is available for reporting.
+This option enables the recording of escrow activity that does not align with predefined categories, ensuring data completeness and consistency between servicers and Fannie Mae.

 How will the initial balances for Escrow accounts (e.g., Loan Taxes and Insurance, Buy Down, Loss Draft, Loan Renovation) be established?
 What is expected if my loan does not include one of these accounts?

-You are expected to report separate Escrow Events with Escrow Item Type = “Setup” to establish the initial balance for each active escrow account.
-These events should be submitted prior to any deposit or disbursement activity.
+You must report separate Escrow Events with Escrow Item Type of “Setup” to establish the initial balance for each active escrow account.
+These events should be submitted prior to reporting any deposit or disbursement activity.

 For each escrow account, report: